General explanatory notes for business rates

 You can find further information about transitional arrangements and other reliefs via www.gov.uk/introduction-to-business-rates.

-Local authorities have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.
+We have a general power to grant discretionary local discounts and to give hardship relief in specific circumstances.

 You can find full details from our Apply for Business Rates relief page.

-This is extended to six months in the case of certain industrial premises, whilst certain other properties such as vacant listed buildings are not liable for business rates until they are reoccupied.
+This is extended to six months in the case of certain industrial premises, whilst certain other properties, such as vacant listed buildings, are not liable for business rates until they are reoccupied.

 You can find full details on exemptions via www.gov.uk/apply-for-business-rate-relief.